-There are various risks involved with the handling of hazardous materials.
-These can be short-term, in the form of workers tripping and falling, and long-term through accidental and direct exposure to hazardous materials.
-Such spillages can create a significant risk to both people and the environment, which is why it's important to have the right equipment in place for the goods that are being handled.
+There are many risks involved with the handling of hazardous materials.
+These can be short-term, in the form of workers slipping and tripping, or long-term through accidental and direct exposure to chemicals and gases.
+Such spills and leaks can create a significant risk for both people and the environment, so it's important that your business has the right equipment in place for the goods that are being handled.

-To help businesses seamlessly handle their hazardous materials, we've put together an FAQ of everything you need to know about the on-site transportation of hazardous substances.
-You will also fine a comprehensive checklist included further down the page, to help you avoid missing anything important when dealing with hazardous processes.
+To help businesses safely handle their hazardous materials, we've put together an FAQ on everything you need to know about the on-site transportation of these substances.
+You will also find a comprehensive checklist included down below, designed to minimise the chances of missing something important when dealing with hazardous processes.

 Here are a few examples of hazard symbol labels: